 Winter Skills Courses

-If you are looking to make the step into climbing the Scottish mountains in winter then it is advisable to learn and practice the necessary skills before you go.
-King Mountaineering offers winter skills courses throughout the winter season which aim to equip you with the skills and confidence to go out and have winter mountain journeys of your own.
-We can tailor the course to suit your needs and what you would like to get from your days in the winter mountains but typically we will aim to cover the following should conditions allow:
+If you are looking to make the step into visiting the Scottish mountains in winter then it is advisable to learn and practice the necessary skills before you go.
+King Mountaineering offers winter skills courses throughout the winter season which aim to equip you with the key skills, techniques, and confidence to go out and have safe winter mountain journeys of your own.
+We can tailor the course to suit your needs and what you would like to get from your days in the winter mountains but typically we will aim to cover the following based on what the conditions allow:

 - Route planning